-- 3.33 "Ratio", in relation to section 19 of the Act, means the relationship between the cent amount in the Rand applicable to residential properties and different categories of non-residential properties: Provided that the two relevant cent amounts in the Rand are inclusive of any relief measures that amount to rebates of a general application to all properties within a property category; - "Rebate" in relation to a rate on property, means a discount granted in terms of section 15 of the Act on the amount of the rate payable on the property; - 3.35 "Reduction", in relation to a rate payable on property, means the lowering in terms of section 15 of the Act of the amount for which the property was valued and the rating at that lower amount; - 3.36 "Residential Property" means a property included in a valuation roll in terms of section 48(2)(b) in respect of which the primary use or permitted use is for residential purposes without derogating from section 9; - 3.37 "Special Rating Area" Council may by Council resolution determine an area within the municipality as a special rating area, and levy an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area; - "State Owned Property" refers to property used or owned by the State other than public service infrastructure including schools, universities, technikons, colleges, hospitals etc.; - 3.39 "Student Dwelling" means a dwelling or part of a dwelling used for accommodation of a maximum of 10 students on a site with a maximum size of 1 100m2, a maximum of 12 students on a site that varies between 1 101m2 1 500m2 and a maximum of 14 students on a site bigger than 1 500m2, receiving instruction at a place of instruction or adult instruction, subject to the provisions of other legislation.
+- "Ratio", in relation to section 19 of the Act, means the relationship between the cent amount in the Rand applicable to residential properties and different categories of non-residential properties: Provided that the two relevant cent amounts in the Rand are inclusive of any relief measures that amount to rebates of a general application to all properties within a property category; - "Rebate" in relation to a rate on property, means a discount granted in terms of section 15 of the Act on the amount of the rate payable on the property; - 3.36 "Reduction", in relation to a rate payable on property, means the lowering in terms of section 15 of the Act of the amount for which the property was valued and the rating of the property at that lower amount; - 3.37 "Residential Property" means a property included in a valuation roll in terms of section 48(2)(b) in respect of which the primary use or permitted use is for residential purposes without derogating from section 9; - 3.38 "Special Rating Area" Council may by Council resolution determine an area within the municipality as a special rating area, and levy an additional rate on property in that area for the purpose of raising funds for improving or upgrading that area; - 3.39 "Student Dwelling" means a dwelling or part of a dwelling used for accommodation of a maximum of 10 students on a site with a maximum size of 1 100m, a maximum of 12 students on a site that varies between 1 101m2 - 1 500m2 and a maximum of 14 students on a site bigger than 1 500m2, receiving instruction at a place of instruction or adult instruction, subject to the provisions of other legislation.
 A second dwelling can be permitted on the premises on condition that no restrictive conditions are registered in the relevant title deed that prohibits the development of a second dwelling on the site.
-In the case of two dwellings on one erf the maximum accommodation allowed will be for a total of 14 students
+In the case of two dwellings on one erf the maximum accommodation allowed will be for a total of 14 students (depending on the size of the erf).
+Cognition must be taken that no detached rooms will be permitted on the premises;

-- (depending on the size of the erf).
-Cognition must be taken that no detached rooms will be permitted on the premises; - "Threshold" means the amount, determined from time to time by the Council during its annual budget process referred to in section 12 of the Act, to be deducted from the market value of residential properties, resulting in rates to be determined on the balance of the market value of such properties only; - 3.41 "Township Development" this category is for properties held under deed of title (Township Title) in respect of which a township register was opened but shall exclude those portions in respect of which a Certificate of Registered Title was issued by the Registrar of Deeds Office; - 3.42 "Vacant Land" means land on which no immovable improvements have been erected excluding farm properties not used for any purposes as contemplated in section 8(2)(e) of the Act; - "Zoning" means the purpose for which land may lawfully be used or on which buildings may be erected or used, or both, as contained in any applicable Town Planning Scheme and "zoned" has corresponding meaning;
+- "Threshold" means the amount, determined from time to time by the Council during its annual budget process referred to in section 12 of the Act, to be deducted from the market value of residential properties, resulting in rates to be determined on the balance of the market value of such properties only; - 3.41 "Township Development" this category of owners is for properties held under deed of title (Township Title) in respect of which a township register was opened but shall exclude those portions in respect of which a Certificate of Registered Title was issued by the Registrar of Deeds Office; - "Vacant Land" means land on which no immovable improvements have been erected excluding farm properties not used for any purposes as contemplated in section 8(2)(e) of the Act;